 Human biomonitoring and the impact of environmental factors on endocrine systems

 Our Analytical Chemistry laboratory was established as an analytical facility serving the human studies on endocrine disruption of reproductive health, which have been carried out at Dept. of Growth and Reproduction since mid-1990’ies.
-We have accordingly for more than 15 years been involved in human biomonitoring (HBM) of several known and suspected non-persistent endocrine disrupting chemicals (e.g. phthalates, parabens, bisphenols, benzophenones and other simple phenols) measured in several human matrices.
+Accordingly, since 2004, we have been involved in human biomonitoring (HBM) of several known and suspected non-persistent endocrine disrupting chemicals (e.g. phthalates, parabens, bisphenols, benzophenones and other simple phenols) measured in several human matrices.
 Our Analytical Chemistry Laboratory serve(d) as a European reference laboratory in completed (DEMOCOPHES) as well as ongoing (HBM4EU) EU-funded European HBM projects.
 We have provided some of the first data on exposure to these chemicals in the general Danish population7 - data which also has been used in the regulatory work of the Danish Environment Protection Agency.

 About the Laboratories: